smartcommunitylab/AAC-Org/server/README.md

 **Body**: JSON object containing the user’s name and the roles they should have:
 1. `username` – Name of the user to add.
 Must be a valid name recognized by the identity provider.
 2. `roles` – Array of JSON objects representing the roles to add.
 Each role has 2 properties:
    - `contextSpace` – domain of the role.
 It must be one of the domains registered in the organization.
-It should have the following structure: `components/<component_id>/<space name>`
+It should have the following structure: `components/<component_id>/<tenant>`
    - `role` – Role of the user in the domain
 3. `owner` - Boolean parameter that can only be set by administrators.
 If this parameter appears in a call performed without administrator rights, it will be ignored.